cstanca1/nifi-hive-zeppelin/README.md

 # Apache Zeppelin Notebook

-See Customer Demographics.json included in the current repository.
+See "Customer Demographics.json" included in the current repository.

 # Demo Data

 See the following two files included in the current repository:
 -- customer_demographics.csv (no header)
 -- customer_demographics.header is the header line

+# Hive demo database and customer_demographics_orc table

+See customer_demographics_orc_table_ddl.hql included in the current repository.

 # Hortonworks Community Connection Article